 ls -lh (h stands for human readable form) : To display file size in easy to read format. i.e i.e M for MB, K for KB, G for GB.

 5. Display Directory Information Using ls -ld

 When you use “ls -l” you will get the details of directories content.
-But if you want the details of directory then you can use -d option as., For example, if you use ls -l /etc will display all the files under etc directory.
+But if you want the details of the directory then you can use -d option as., For example, if you use ls -l /etc will display all the files under the etc directory.
 But, if you want to display the information about the /etc/ directory, use -ld option as shown below.

 $ ls -l /etc

 6. Order Files Based on Last Modified Time Using ls -lt

 ls -lt : To sort the file names displayed in the order of last modification time.You will be finding it handy to use it in combination with -l option.